thibmeu/tlock-rs/README.md

 * ASCII Armor
 * tlock header decryption
 * Encryption with public key on G1 and G2
-* Interroperability with Go and JS implementation
+* Interoperability with Go and JS implementation
 * wasm32 compatible library

 ## Installation